ComputationalRadiationPhysics/pyDive/docs/start.rst

   # plot result
   ...

-Before actually running this script there must have been an IPython.parallel cluster started (see section below) otherwise `pyDive.init()` fails.
+Before actually running this script there must have been an IPython.parallel cluster launched (see section below) otherwise `pyDive.init()` fails.

 To keep things simple pyDive distributes array-memory only along **one** user-specified axis.
-This axis is given by the `distaxis` parameter at array instanciating.
+This axis is given by the `distaxis` parameter at array instanciation.
 It should usually be the largest axis in order to have the best surface-to-volume ratio.
 But keep in mind that during arithmetic operations both arrays have to be distributed along the *same* axis.

 Although the array elements are stored on the cluster nodes you have full access through indexing.
-If you want to have a numpy-array anyway you can call :meth:`pyDive.ndarray.ndarray.ndarray.gather` knowing that your pyDive array has been sliced down to fit into your local machine's memory.
+If you want to have a numpy-array from a pyDive-array anyway you can call the method ``arrayC.gather()`` but make sure that your pyDive-array is small enough to fit into your local machine's memory.
+If not you may want to slice it first.

 .. _cluster-config: